gchq/stroom-docs/content/en/docs/proxy/architecture.md

 This directory is the reception for area for data that has been received as a {{< glossary "ZIP" >}} file which may contain one or more streams of data and associated metadata.

-Received ZIP files will be written to this directory before the client receives the HTTP response.
+Received ZIP files will be written to a sub-directory in this directory before the client receives the HTTP response.

 All `.meta` files in the ZIP file will be updated to add the HTTP headers from the request.
 In order to do this, Stroom Proxy will first write the ZIP as a `.zip.staging` file.
 It will clone all the ZIP entries in this file into a `.zip` file, updating the `.meta` entries as it goes.

+The ZIP entries will be scanned and all valid entries will be written to a `.entries` sidecar file for subsequent processes to use.
+This file defines the entries in the ZIP that are valid for further processing.

+Once complete the sub-directory containing TODO

 #### `/02_split_zip_input_queue/`